ssvlabs/gitbook-docs/docs/based-applications/learn/ssv2.0-a-based-applications-protocol/README.md

 ---
 sidebar_label: 'Protocol Overview'
-sidebar_position: 2
+sidebar_position: 5
 ---

-# Protocol Overview
+# SSV2.0 - A Based Applications Protocol

 SSV 2.0 upgrades will focus on the following: